 She had to move to their tiny cottage on the lake in a harsh environment during the winter.
 Her food budget was small, but she was determined to eat locally.

-7) Use Less Meat in Recipes.
+7. Use Less Meat in Recipes

-8) Buy Whole Chickens.
+8. Buy Whole Chickens

 You can find posts online on how to make four different meals out of one whole chicken.
 I love that idea.

-9) Save Vegetable Ends for Making Broth.
+9. Save Vegetable Ends for Making Broth

 Making beef, chicken, or vegetable broth is so easy.
 I usually make mine in my slow cooker.
 Not only does making your own broth save money, but it also has health benefits.

 You can find my recipe for Slow Cooker Chicken Bone Broth here.

-10) Learn How to Preserve Food.
+10. Learn How to Preserve Food

-Having a stocked winter pantry filled with things you made yourself will give you such a feeling of accomplishment.
+A stocked winter pantry filled with things you made yourself will give you such a feeling of accomplishment.
 Pasta tastes even better with homemade tomato sauce.

-11) Forage in Your Area.
+11. Forage in Your Area